tmoldwin/TempDesk/README.md

 ## User Experience Flow

-1. **Start**: Run TempDrop - a transparent window appears on your desktop
+1. **Start**: Run TempDesk - a transparent window appears on your desktop
-2. **Add Files**: Drag files into the window or save them to the TempDrop folder
+2. **Add Files**: Drag files into the window or save them to the TempDesk folder
 3. **See Files**: Files appear as desktop-style icons in the widget
 4. **Use Files**: Double-click to open, right-click for more options
 5. **Auto-Cleanup**: Files automatically disappear after your set time period